petitalb/documentation/Federated-Recommender-Service.md

 Produces the list of partners registered in the System and some rudimentary statistics about the partners.

 * requestCount: count of requests done by the server on the partner
-* failedRequestCount: failded requests of any kind (including timeouts)
+* failedRequestCount: failed requests of any kind (including timeouts)
 * shortTimeResponseTimes: average of the last ten responses
 * shortTimeResponsDeviation: deviation of the last ten responses
 * longTimeResponseTimes: overall average since the server was restarted